Azure-Samples/netappfiles-java-crr-sdk-sample/README.md

 # Azure NetAppFiles Cross-Region Replication (CRR) SDK NFS 4.1 Sample Java

-This project demonstrates how to deploy a cross-region replication with enabled with NFS 4.1 protocol volume using Java and Azure NetApp Files SDK.
+This project demonstrates how to deploy a volume based on NFSv4.1 protocol with cross-region replication enabled using Java and Azure NetApp Files SDK.

 In this sample application we perform the following operations: